-'It is essential that the Managing Director, or Head of Paid Service, together with the Directors and the Heads of Units should have an awareness of the basic requirements of RIPA and also an understanding of how it might apply to the work of individual council departments.
+'It is essential that the Chief Executive , or Head of Paid Service, together with all Senior Officers should have an awareness of the basic requirements of RIPA and also an understanding of how it might apply to the work of individual council departments.
 Without this knowledge at senior level, it is unlikely that any authority will be able to develop satisfactory systems to deal with the legislation.

 Those who need to use or conduct directed surveillance or CHIS on a regular basis will require more detailed specialised training' (Office of Surveillance Commissioners).